WHAT IS THERE TO DO AT SEABROOK?

 Established in 2004, Washington’s Beach Town has many new and exciting happenings!
 Here is a quick rundown of all the fun comings and goings.

-Visit or Town Merchants page for more information on Seabrook’s businesses.
+Visit our Town Merchants page for more information on Seabrook’s businesses.

 Farm District.
-Located on the eastern edge of town, tucked away from the shops and crowds with a grand arbor entrance, the Farm District offers a relaxed, organic lifestyle in a rural setting.
-Carefully designed for those desiring a spacious and comfortable lifestyle by the beach, the Farm District has pathways, gardens, and plenty of open green areas to view or stroll.
-Horseshoe Park is the neighborhood gathering place, featuring seating and an inset stone firepit overlooking the north pasture.
+Tucked away from the shops and crowds with a grand arbor entrance, the Farm District offers a relaxed, organic lifestyle in a rural setting.
+Carefully designed for those desiring a spacious and comfortable lifestyle by the beach, the Farm District is filled with pathways, gardens, and open green spaces to explore.
+Horseshoe Park is the neighborhood gathering place, featuring seating and an inset stone fire pit overlooking the north pasture.
 Pick fresh blueberries or run through the orchards on a hot summer day.
 For the more active, the neighborhood’s tennis and pickleball courts are just a stone’s throw away, while a prominent barn offers all the benefits of an equestrian lifestyle right outside your front porch.
+The Sunrise Pool and Fitness Center is open year-round, featuring a heated outdoor saltwater pool.

 Town Hall.
-Seabrook’s central landmark welcomes guests and owners for events, corporate retreats, movie nights, and fun yet to be thought of.
-Equipped with a full commercial kitchen, bar, state-of-the-art audio/video system, and charming interior details fitting of Seabrook’s architectural style.
-Please note that Seabrook is not currently booking new events in Town Hall at this time.
-We are sorry for any inconvenience.
+Seabrook’s central landmark welcomes guests and owners for events, corporate retreats, movie nights, concerts, and more.
+The Town Hall is equipped with a full commercial kitchen, bar, state-of-the-art audio/video system, and charming architectural and interior details.

 Meriweather Square and Gazebo.
 This outdoor room on Meriweather Square is a great place to meet more of your neighbors and guests.
 Next time you are out for a stroll, stop by the Meriweather Square Gazebo to admire the view into Woodland Promenade, Perennial Park, and the town Christmas tree, where Seabrook’s annual tree lighting happens.